Chance The Rapper Marries Longtime Love Kirsten Corley In Star-Studded Ceremony

 Chance proposed to Corley on the Fourth of July in 2018.
 A video of the rapper getting down on one knee appeared on social media, and he revealed that she said yes.

 The two began dating in 2013 and split for a period of time following the birth of their daughter.
 However, they have known each other since childhood, as Chance revealed last week in a Twitter thread.
-Chance was 9 years old at the time and met Corley at his mother’s office party, HelloGiggles reported.
+Chance was 9-years-old at the time and met Corley at his mother’s office party, HelloGiggles reported.

 “I’m gonna dance with my wife because this is my destiny,” he said in the thread.